rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 ## Instructions

 ### **1. Feed Your Starter**
-A few days before baking, feed your starter to ensure it’s bubbly and active.
-Store it at room temperature until ready to use.
+Feed your sourdough starter the day before baking to make sure it’s bubbly and active.

 ### **2. Make the Dough**
 Warm the milk and 85 g (6 tbsp) of butter in a small saucepan or microwave.
 Let it cool slightly.